ijerrod/boto3-exercises/README.md

 # boto3-exercises
-Performing functions on AWS with Boto3
+Using python to manage resources on AWS with Boto3

+### SQS
+How to connect and use SQS